ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 - `Update () r a` with `applyAction () r = r`
     - A simple implementation of `Reader`!
-    - There's no sensible updates to do; so your state always stays the same.
+    - There're no sensible updates to do; so your state always stays the same.

 - `Update (Last s) s a` with `applyAction (Last p) s = fromMaybe s p`
     - This is the state monad implemented in Update!